-BUSINESS, CODING, & DIGITAL MEDIA (Semester-long Course - meets alternate days)
+BUSINESS, CODING, & DIGITAL MEDIA (Quarter-long Course)

 Being an involved and responsible member of our ever-changing society requires a strong understanding and use of technology, communication, and collaboration skills.
 BCDM's introductory course teaches students the basics of entrepreneurship using business concepts and theories, digital citizenship, and an introduction to coding, game development and digital storytelling in a hands-on manner.
 Students will leave this course with the ability to make safe, smart, and ethical decisions online; think critically and creatively; be financially aware and responsible; lead confidently with an entrepreneurial spirit; and understand the value of teamwork.